Friday, March 16, 2018

 Midwinter Blues

-I had a birthday recently and with it came this marvelous quilt from Barb.
+Hello everyone!
+I had a birthday recently and with it came this marvelous quilt from Barb Vedder.
 You may recognize it as Midwinter Blues, a pattern designed by Lori DeJarnatt for her 2014 Humble Quilts sew-along.

-Aren't these fabrics exquisite?
+Aren't her fabrics exquisite?
 I've never seen such deep, saturated blues or bold cheddar prints.
 Double-click photos for more detail.

-With all those points and angles, the quilt looks rather busy, especially when high-contrast fabrics like these are used.
-Barb managed to reduce the visual energy with a couple clever tricks.
+Those patchwork points and angles make for a "lively" quilt, especially when high contrast fabrics like these are used.
+Barb managed to reduce the visual energy with a couple clever techniques.

-By substituting silk thread for cotton, her machine quilting practically melts into the background leaving just a hint of texture behind.
+Second, by swapping cotton thread with silk, her machine quilting practically melts into the background leaving just a hint of texture behind.

 Barb always chose this lovely patriotic print for the back--"E pluribus unum" or "Out of many, one."